-- 5210.The Microbiome-Role in Health and Disease (2:2:0).
+- 5120.Laboratory Methods: Protein Engineering (1:0:1).
+This course is designed to introduce techniques fundamental to Biotechnology research.
+Successful mastery of these techniques will provide students with the experience and confidence to undertake more advanced methods as their education continues.
+(F) - 5210.The Microbiome-Role in Health and Disease (2:2:0).
 Teaches the role of the microorganisms as active players in homeostasis and disease.
 (F) - 5211.Biotechnology Innovation & Commercialization.
 (2:2:0).
 Teaches the essentials for generating and implementing innovations in biotechnology from patent laws and inventorship to developing a product prototype and business plan.
-(F) - 5299.Biotechnology Final Report (2:0:0).
-A final written report and oral presentation are expected to represent independent work by the student, conducted under the supervision of the mentor, and to be written and presented clearly and concisely in proper English.
-Candidates must enroll in GBTC 5299 for a least 2 credit hours or until the degree is conferred, taking into account the 99 hour rule.
-When the degree in not conferred in the semester for which the student is enrolled, the student will earn a grade based on work completed during the semester.
+(F) - 5199.Biotechnology Lab Report (2:0:0).
+Oral presentations and a final written report are expected to represent independent work by the student, conducted under the supervision of the mentor, and to be written and presented clearly and concisely in proper English.
+Candidates must enroll in this course in both Fall and Spring semesters of Year 2. - 5299.Biotechnology Internship Report (2:0:0).
+Oral presentations and a final written report are expected to represent independent work by the student, conducted under the supervision of the mentor, and to be written and presented clearly and concisely in proper English.
+Candidates must enroll in this course in both Fall and Spring semesters of Year 2.
 (F) - 5330.Immunology and Immunopathology.
 (3:3:0).
 Teaches the structural and molecular basis of immunological function; diagnostic tests using immunological reagents; mechanisms of resistance against microbial and neoplastic diseases; transplantation immunology; pathology of immune-mediated diseases; prevention of disease by vaccines; pharmacotherapeutic intervention in immunological processes; contemporary topics in immunology.
 (F) - 5335.
 Vaccines, Blood and Biologics (3:3:0).
 Teaches the current and emerging importance of vaccines and biologics as essential tools for the prophylaxis and treatment of a multitude of diseases.
 (F) - 5337.Techniques in Biotechnology Research.
 (3:0:3).
 Through rotations in the laboratories of Biotechnology graduate concentration faculty members, standard experimental techniques used in Biotechnology are explored through a series of hands-on laboratory exercises.
 The objective of lab rotations are two-fold: (1) allows the student to choose a faculty mentor in which to conduct his/her masters; (2) allows the student to learn multiple experimental techniques and approaches.
+(F)

-(F) - 5338.Biochemical Methods (3:1:6).
+- 5338.Biochemical Methods (3:1:6).
 Provides integrated approach to modern biochemical techniques and present methods used to manipulate a gene, purify and characterize the enzymatic properties of the encoded protein.
 (F) - 5340.Biology of Cancer (3:3:0).
 Teaches essential processes underlying the biology of cancer, from the molecular and cellular bases of cancer, to clinical manifestations, to therapy.
 Prerequisites: successful completion of the GSBS core curriculum or consent of the course director(s).
 (F) - 5350.Research and Molecular Pathology.
 (3:3:0).
 This course provides expertise necessary to design and interpret research data obtained through the use of knowledge pertaining to pathology of human diseases and methods offered by modern pathology.
+(F)

-(F) - 6000.
-Master's Thesis (V1-6).
-(F) - 6001.Biotechnology Internship (V1-9).
+6001.Biotechnology Internship (V1-9).
 Research and training in a private-sector or government biotechnology laboratory (by prior arrangement with program director).
+(F)

-(F) - 6101.Biotechnology Seminar (1:1:0).
+6101.Biotechnology Seminar (1:1:0).
 (F)